CPRvam Students

 3. Simplicity for Bystanders

-The C.A.B. method is easier for untrained bystanders to remember and perform than the old A.B.C. sequence.
+The C.A.B. method is easier for lay rescuers to remember and perform in emergency situations than the old A.B.C. sequence.
 Hands-only CPR focuses on chest compressions first, simplifying the process and encouraging more people to act confidently during cardiac emergencies.

 How Do Chest Compressions Save Lives?